HTTP status codes: Get it right or lose revenue

 Page Not Found (but indexed)

-I see this mostly on sites operating on Windows Server platforms, where non-existant pages either 302 redirect to a separate “Page Not Found” URL or return a 200 OK response instead of a 404.
+I see this mostly on sites operating on Windows Server platforms, where non-existent pages either 302 redirect to a separate “Page Not Found” URL or return a 200 OK response instead of a 404.

 A “Page Not Found” should be exactly that – not found by Search Engines.
-If you serve a 404 HTTP Status Code, the bots will go on their merry way and consider the page non-existant.
+If you serve a 404 HTTP Status Code, the bots will go on their merry way and consider the page non-existent.
 Serving a 200 OK on the other hand results in an infinite site, allowing your competitors to create any URL they wished on your domain simply by linking to it, or for typo URLs to grow out of control.

-Even worse is when (for some inexplicable reason) sites 302 redirect non-existant URLs to a 404 or 200 response page.
+Even worse is when (for some inexplicable reason) sites 302 redirect non-existent URLs to a 404 or 200 response page.
 This gives a double-whammy effect, opening the site up to some of the 302 issues previously discussed as well as infinite pages when a 200 OK response is returned.

 Conclusion